Lab Leak: Could Smallpox Come Back?

 It's an isolation hospital, kept empty but ready, just in case someone gets some appalling infectious disease that requires them to be confined safely away from the public.

-Year after year after year, The hospital's husband and wife caretakers have kept a ward with 16 beds on constant standby, ready for patients who mercifully never came.
+Year after year after year, the hospital's husband and wife caretakers have kept a ward with 16 beds on constant standby, ready for patients who mercifully never came.

-But now, they have had a patient,
+But now, they have had a patient, and she's died.

 Ron Fleet assumes that the body he's come to collect will be in a morgue or a fridge.
+It isn't.

 He's directed to a garage some distance away from the main hospital building.